OISF/suricata/doc/userguide/firewall/firewall-design.rst

 * app hook in a sub state: ``app.<proto>.<sub state>.<hook>`` >
   ``app.<proto>.<sub state>.default-policy`` > ``app.<proto>.default-policy`` >
   ``app.default-policy`` > ``policies.default-policy`` > built-in (``drop:flow``)

+An action scope must be valid for the hook it is applied to.
+For example, defining ``accept:tx`` as a global default policy will fail to start Suricata, because ``packet`` policies do not accept ``tx``.
+Cover such hooks with a more specific setting so the incompatible default never reaches them.